danielsteman/web-rs/articles/blog20.md

 deno install --no-npm-lifecycle-scripts
 ```

-It is adviced to do this in your CI to prevent that your build machine will be compromised by a malicious open source package.
+It is adviced to do this in your CI to prevent that your build machine will be compromised by a malicious open source package, such as the secret scanner hidden in a Trivy release.

+### Get rid of long-lived secrets

+Stolen secrets are worthless if they are expired, so we better make sure that the life time of secrets is short.
+This can be achieved with frequent (daily) secrets rotation or using OpenID for authentication.
+Check out [my other post about OIDC](https://danielsteman.com/blog/14) for more information about setting this up in your CI/CD pipeline.

+The Github runner exchanges a OIDC token for AWS Security Token Service (STS) credentials that have a 1 hour lifetime by default.
+The STS secrets consist of a `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`, which can be used to access an AWS account.
+If these credentials get stolen, a hacker would have 1 hour to do whatever the associated IAM role allows.
+This is already much better than a long lived developer credential, but it's not great.
+It's possible to shorten the life time of these tokens further, shortening the exposure window.
+Also, most CI/CD setups use a single role for several tasks in the pipeline.
+You can consider to create more roles with tighter permissions, scoped to the work that each tasks does, keeping the [least privileges principle](https://en.wikipedia.org/wiki/Principle_of_least_privilege_) in mind.
+This makes the attack surface smaller, may the STS secrets be compromised.